Pakistani Pine Nuts Exports To China Hit Nearly $48 Million In Jan-Sept 2022 - UrduPoint

 Pakistani Pine Nuts Exports To China Hit Nearly $48 Million In Jan-Sept 2022

-He further said that this year prices would be increased and pine nuts might face a shortage due to the floods and a fire that overwhelmed thousands of pine nut trees in Balochistan's Sherani district last May.
+He further said that this year prices will be increased and pine nuts may face a shortage due to the floods and a fire that engulfed thousands of pine nut trees in Balochistan's Sherani district last May.

 "China has huge buying power.
 In winter, they use sunflower seeds at large, but Pakistani pine nuts are now classified as high-end snacks in the Chinese market, therefore demand for pine nuts is huge here.
 If the Pakistan-Afghanistan border opens, it will not only increase the trade of pine nuts but also boost export to China", he remarked.